kcudding/ecotheory.github.io/teach/unstructured-stochasticity.md

 ## heads         7         52          5051
 ## tails         3         48          4949
 ```
 - *Example 2*: The expected sex ratio for a newborn is 50:50.
 When there are 3 new births, we cannot have 50% males and 50% females.
-Unbalanced sex ratio will influence future birth rate, especially in a small population.
+Unbalanced sex ratio will influence future birth rate, especially in a small population

 - *Example 3*: A death rate of 0.2 does not mean after a year an animal is 0.8 alive--it either survives or dies.
 When the population size is large, we may use the product of the total populatiom and a mean birth/death rate to estimate the number of births/deaths.
-However, such estimation is not accurate when the population size is small.
-(A difference of 2 deaths might not seem to be a big issue in a population of size 1000, but will be significant in a population of size 20.)
+However, such estimation is not accurate when the population size is small (a difference of two deaths might not seem to be a big issue in a population of size 1000, but will be significant in a population of size 20)

 #### Environmental stochasticity

-**Environmental stochasticity** often refers to temporal fluctuations in the probability of mortality and reproduction (Lande *et al*., 2003), which is often driven directly or indirectly by weather (e.g. unpredictable catastrophes).
+**Environmental stochasticity** often refers to temporal fluctuations in the probability of mortality and reproduction (Lande et al., 2003), which is often driven directly or indirectly by weather (e.g. unpredictable catastrophes).

-- *Example 1*: Climate factors have a strong influence on the ecology of red deer on Rum (Albon *et al*., 1987).
-Real-world data between 1971 and 1991 has shown that the changes in red deer population size correlates strongly with annual rainfall (Benton *et al*., 1995).
+- *Example 1*: Climate factors have a strong influence on the ecology of red deer on Rum (Albon et al., 1987).
+Real-world data between 1971 and 1991 has shown that the changes in red deer population size correlates strongly with annual rainfall (Benton et al., 1995)

 ![Figure: © Charles J. Sharp, [Red deer (_Cervus elaphus_)](https://commons.wikimedia.org/wiki/File:Red_deer_(Cervus_elaphus)_young_stag.jpg), [Creative Commons  CC-BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/)](young_red_deer.jpg)

 - *Example 2*: Cold-blooded insects like mosquitoes thrive in hot and humid weather, which results in the seasonality of many vector-borne diseases, such as malaria and dengue.
-There are massive research on modelling the mosquito population dynamics and how they affect the transmission of those diseases.
-An example would be Beck-Johnson *et al*.
-(2013).
+There is massive research on modelling the mosquito population dynamics and how they affect the transmission of those diseases.
+For an example, refer to Beck-Johnson et al. (2013)

 #### Sampling error

 **Sampling error** (or sampling variance) is the measurement error in estimates of population size or density.
-Some researchers categorized it as a basic form of stochasticity (Lande *et al*., 2003), while some distinguished it from deterministic and stochastic factors (Mills, 2007).
+Some researchers categorized it as a basic form of stochasticity (Lande et al., 2003), while some distinguished it from deterministic and stochastic factors (Mills, 2007).

 ### Implications of variation in population growth

-- An obvious outcome is that future population size outcomes become more uncertain and more variable.
+- An obvious outcome is that future population size outcomes become more uncertain and more variable

 - A less intuitive outcome is that the likelihood of any particular population size at time $t$ in the future becomes more skewed.
-(Specifically, most populations being relatively small, with a tiny fraction being huge.)
-We will discuss it soon.
+Specifically, most populations being relatively small, with a tiny fraction being huge.
+We will discuss this in more detail soon...

 ### Stochastic effects to population growth rates

-To answer the question why population size tends to shrink because of stochasticity, we need to understand two important concepts--arithmetic and geometric means.
+To answer the question whether population size shrinks as a result of stochasticity, we need to understand two important concepts: arithmetic and geometric means.

 #### Arithmetic mean vs. geometric mean